iarxm/csim-man/index.md

 Be cautious with coffee and tea.
 They can be of benefit in other contexts, but with regards to surfing there is a very high risk they will interference with control of emotion, temperature and circulation.

-In the context of contest pressure it's most desirable to be adaptable through the ability to increase of decrease one's degree of focus and energy through the mind alone.
+In the context of Games pressure it's most desirable to be adaptable through the ability to increase of decrease one's degree of focus and energy through the mind alone.
 Second to this, control can be sought through exercise and breathing.
 Third priority to this is the use of caffeine however it's generally not worth the risk as it interferes with the ability to use the first two means.

-The mental energy associated with competing is chaotic and it's important to consider one's ability to pivot.
+The mental energy associated with constructing is chaotic and it's important to consider one's ability to pivot.

-The goal of contest simulation is to train oneself to become resilient and focused under such pressures by relying on the mechanics of the mind alone.
+The goal of The Construct is to train oneself to become resilient and focused under such pressures by relying on the mechanics of the mind alone.

 ...